Lokidottir/typerbole/README.md

 - [ ] Make the quasiquoters use the lambda cube typeclasses instead of specific typesystem implementations.
 - [ ] Subhask-style automated test writing.
 - [ ] Explore homotopy type theory
-- [ ] Remove all extensions that aren't light syntactic sugar from `default-extensions`
+- [ ] Remove all extensions that aren't light syntactic sugar from `default-extensions` and declare them explicitly in the modules they're used.
 - [ ] Listen to `-Wall`
-- [ ] Move `Control.Typecheckable` to it's own .
+- [ ] Move `Control.Typecheckable` to it's own package.
+- [ ] Elaborate on the `Typecheck` type.
+Maybe make it a typeclass.

 ### Papers, Sites and Books read during development

 * Introduction to generalized type systems, Dr Henk Barendregt (Journal of Functional Programming, April 1991)

-* A Modern Perspective on Type Theory, ISBN-10 1402023340 [(x)](https://www.amazon.co.uk/Modern-Perspective-Type-Theory-Origins/dp/1402023340)
+* A Modern Perspective on Type Theory [(x)](https://www.amazon.co.uk/Modern-Perspective-Type-Theory-Origins/dp/1402023340)

 * A proof of correctness for the Hindley-Milner type inference algorithm, Dr Jeff Vaughan [(x)](http://www.jeffvaughan.net/docs/hmproof.pdf)